tshr-d-dragon/FIFA_EDA/README.md

    h. country - the name of the country where the match was played
    i. neutral - TRUE/FALSE column indicating whether the match was played at a neutral venue
 2. FIFA_process_data.py file contains preprocessing done on raw data from result.csv and saved in process_data.csv
-3. FIFA_EDA.ipynb file gives the walkthrough over Exlporatory Data Analysis of different scenarios
+3. FIFA_EDA.ipynb file gives the walkthrough over Exploratory Data Analysis of different scenarios

 ## Please feel free to connect for any suggestions or doubts!!!